-- For battery igniter models, set energy selector switch (1) to position "OFF".
-The appliance is switched off (Fig. 40). - Switch off MES and AES models by pressing button (2).
+- Switch off MES and AES models by pressing button (2).
 Keep button (2) pressed for 3 seconds.
-The display disappears and the appliance is fully switched off (Fig. 40). - Release the locking mechanism of the door lock by pushing it and shift it to the front.
+The display disappears and the appliance is fully switched off (Fig. 41). - Release the locking mechanism of the door lock by pushing it and shift it to the front.
 If the door is shut in this position, a small gap is nevertheless kept open to prevent formation of mildew. - If the refrigerator is to be taken out of service for an extended period of time, close the onboard shut-off valve and the cylinder valve.